KatrinaCloyd/lab-06-ecom-site/README.md

 X    -setCart- push cart back to localStorage as a string X    -addItemToCart- adds items to the local parsed cart

--eventlistner to item buttons to add items to cart and show on cart page -load cart on shopping cart page
+X-eventlistner to item buttons to add items to cart and show on cart page X-load cart on shopping cart page
 -place order button
     -clear cart
     -altert order